-Military Working Dog Memorial
+The National Military Working Dog Memorial

 The Memorial will honour 'Buster' RAFP in the Mascot section, 'Judy' the Dickens Medal winner who served with the Royal Navy.
 We will also remember 'Lucky' an RAFP German Shepherd Dog and Theo (Liam Taskers dog) both these dogs were also Dickens Medal winners.

 The memorial project was recently unveiled at the Houses of Parliament with a host of MP's and the patrons and trustees present.